 3. But wait, I’ve gotten the Actavis Concerta generic for a while now.
 Won’t I keep getting that?

 First, neither Actavis nor Teva manufactures this generic, which is not a generic per se.
 Instead, it is an “authorized generic.”
 That means it is the brand product marketed as a generic.
 (I know!
 I repeat this ad nauseum.
 But still, some readers remain confused.)

 Years ago, Actavis agreed to delay launching its Concerta generic if Concerta manufacturer Janssen would cut a deal to let Actavis market the brand as a generic.
 That’s what “authorized generic” means.
-And that deal expired 12/31/2017.
+That deal expired 12/31/2017.

-4. If I prefer brand Concerta to a new generic, what are my options?
+4. If I prefer brand/authorized generic Concerta to a new generic, what are my options?

 Much will depend on your insurance coverage.
 Many insurers require policyholders to accept a generic if available.
 Here are some options: